 If you have ever talked to me about my local SEO strategy, I have always said my secret sauce is Facebook Ads.

-Whenever I had problem ranking a client, I would always run Facebook ads to get the search engines ranking to go up in my favor.
+Whenever I had a problem ranking a client, I would always run Facebook ads to get the search engine ranking to go up in my favor.